The Case for Time in Causal DAGs

 Each realization contains one value per variable that refers to a quantity at a time point marked by $\tickx$.
-This corresponds to a setting where the variables $X$ and $Y$ refer to a mixture of instantiated variables (that is, variables that refer to a quantity at a specific time point) with different time order and distance.
+This corresponds to a setting where the variables $X$ and $Y$ can refer to one of multiple instantiated variables (that is, variables that refer to a quantity at a specific time point) with positive probability.

 Note that the causal order restricts the within-realization time order (in a probabilistic fashion) regardless of whether realizations are dependent or independent from one another.
 This adds an important nuance to the common view that independent and identically distributed realizations imply the absence of time structure \parencites(see e.g.)()[][Section 1]{peters2013causal}[][Remark~6.7]{peters2017elements}.
 In light of \cref{fig:sample_time}, the problems of nontemporal DAGs outlined in \cref{sec:ambiguity} and \cref{sec:acyclicity} can be understood as resulting from the lack of specifying the within-realization time points that variables correspond to.
 The notion of time we aim to formalize in the remainder of this section is therefore within-realization.